msupply-foundation/conforma-web-app/documentation/internal/Styles-Guide.md

 .alert: @red
 ```

 From what I can tell, there doesn't seem to be any restriction about having to define variables before they're used.
-CSS definitions deep in the component seem to be able to refer to variables defined in the parent elements quite happily.
+CSS definitions deep in the component tree seem to be able to refer to variables defined in the parent elements quite happily.

 Semantic-UI has dozens of built-in variables (global, per-component, and per-theme) with a complex heirarchy, so most of the time over-riding a pre-existing variable value is the best approach.